gt-rail-internal/rerail_stretchit/README.md

     `vcs import < stretch.repos`

 4. Install extra dependencies

+    TODO: Add all the dependencies in the setup_ws.sh file [Khalid] All dependencies are mentioned in  setup_scripts/setup_ws.sh

+    // Steps to the run the file
     1. Segmentation Dependencies [TODO : Tofunmi]
     2. Grasping Dependencies [TODO: Abivishaq]
     3. Manipulation Dependencies [TODO: Tony]